UPPMAX/uppmax_in_a_can/README.md

 # Important notes
 * The first time you run `module` it will have to go through all the module files at UPPMAX, which takes quite a bit longer when you do it over a sshfs connection.
 It could take a minute or two.
 After that initial command, the module list will be cached and subsequent request should be much faster.
 * Since all data you read/write to the UPPMAX file system will have to travel over the internet, disk intensive programs will be much slower, and transfer rate is limited to your internet connection.
+Try working on your local harddrive as much as possible.

 # Prerequisites
 This tool has been developed on Ubuntu 18.04 with Singularity v.3.5.
 You should only need 2 things for this to work,